rq-Chen/Singh2020PreProc/README.md

 - HCP protocol: ICA-FIX
 - (Siegel et. al., 2017) protocol:
     - Detrending
-    - Motion scrubbing:
+    - Motion scrubbing (linearly interpolating (but not extrapolating) high-motion frames):
         - Framewise Displacement (FD): >0.2mm
         - Temporal derivative of variation (DVARS): >1.05*median.
             - Note: DVARS was calculated using the "minimally preprocessed" data from HCP WITHOUT ICA-FIX!
         - FD and DVARS were filtered for respiratory artifact before use
-        - Note: the last frame was discarded.
     - Additional nuisance regression (three versions - the most complete one was used in (Singh et. al., 2020)):
         - no extra removal
         - (on top of above) CompCor: the top five PCs of white matter and cerebrospinal fluid signals
         - (on top of above) Global signal regression (GSR): mean signal from gray matter
 - Parcellation according to all levels of Schaefer atlas (Schaefer et al., 2018):
-    - Note: the first frame was discarded.
+- The first frame was discarded (it is always marked as high motion and will be replaced with NaN during interpolation).
 - Extra preprocessing by MINDy functions (not included in this repo).

 ## Notes on DVARS